Adwords Optimization

 Fix 3.
 Are loose search terms quietly draining your budget?

-You may think the keyword list is fine, but the search terms tell the real story.
-If intent is too broad, or if negative keywords are too loose, budget starts leaking into clicks that were never likely to convert.
+The keyword list make seem fine to you, but the search terms are the actual tell.
+If intent is too broad, or if negative keywords are too loose, the budget starts getting wasted on clicks that were never likely to convert.
 Google still treats negative keywords as a core control for this reason.
 They help stop your ads from showing on queries that are not a fit.

-This matters even more when match types are broader and automation is doing more of the delivery work.
-The fix here is not to panic and tighten everything blindly.
-It is to review search term quality often, add negatives with care, and keep your keyword groups close to one clear user intent.
+When match types are broader, and automation is doing more of the delivery work, this becomes a bigger deal.
+The fix is simple, though: review search term quality often, add negatives with care, and keep your keyword groups close to one clear user intent.

 Fix 4.
 Does your landing page finish the promise made by the ad?